 Math 336 is an introduction to complex analysis.
 I plan to cover the basics: complex numbers, complex functions, analytic and harmonic functions, sequences, series, elementary functions, complex integration, Taylor and Laurent series, residue calculus, and harmonic functions.
-I will also steal some time and modify the syllabus toward the last third of the quarter and talk about the prime number theorem and the Riemann Hypothesis.
+I will give a complete proof of the prime number theorem as the highlight of the course.
+This proof is a beautiful version of what was once an extremely complicated argument.

 As part of the course, I will ask you to write an expository paper on a mathematical topic of your choosing.
 This paper should read somewhat like a book review.
 The source material should come from a mathematical journal.
 During the quarter, I will post links on the 336 website to papers that I think are suitable.
 I have posted some links on the 334 and 335 website that are also recommended.
 I will also suggest journals that have articles that can be read by students at your level.
 If none of the suggestions I make appeal to you, I am open to your own suggestions.
 The topics need not be related to the material of 334/5/6 (for example combinatorics or number theory might appeal to you).
 In any case, I want you to discuss your choice with me before proceeding.
-I'd like you to make this choice before May 8 and submit a draft paper on May 22.
+I'd like you to make this choice before May 7 and submit a draft paper on May 20.
 The final paper will be due on June 3.
 This paper will count 10% of your course grade.